aqeelrazagondal/weather-app-backend/README.md

 A modern, scalable weather service built with NestJS, focused on wind conditions and forecast, with favorites management and location search.

 ## Requirements Coverage At-a-Glance
-- Setup and installation instructions: Added (see “Setup & Installation” and “Running”).
+- Setup and installation instructions: see “Setup & Installation” and “Running”.
-- Architecture overview (1–2 pages): Added (see “Architecture Overview”).
+- Architecture overview: see “Architecture Overview”.
-- Technology choices and justifications: Added (see “Technology Choices & Why”).
+- Technology choices and justifications: “Technology Choices & Why”.
-- Known limitations or assumptions: Added (see “Known Limitations & Assumptions”).
+- Known limitations or assumptions: see “Known Limitations & Assumptions”.
-- Future improvement suggestions: Added (see “Future Improvements”).
+- Future improvement suggestions: see “Future Improvements”.

-What’s still missing (nice-to-have docs):
-- Full production runbook (alerts/SLIs/SLOs).
-- Detailed threat model and security hardening guide.
-- Ops examples for scaling horizontally and blue/green deploys.

 ---